lrodolfol/lrodolfol/README.md

-👋 Hi! and welcome, I'm Rodolfo J.Silva and I'm system analyst and programmer... and a FIFA Gamer 🎮
+👋 Hi! and welcome, I'm Rodolfo J.Silva and I'm system analyst and developer... and a FIFA Gamer 🎮

 <br />PHP has been my first love.
 <br />I have experience in PHP, C# and VB.NET / MySql, FireBird, Sql Server / PSQL.